-Estimation Estimation
+Estimation

-- We use observed bidding data to recover marginal as well as start-up and water opportunity costs for thermal and hydro units. - In particular, we estimate the structural parameters of the cost function defined in equation (5) for every firm i:
+- In this study we focus on estimating the marginal cost function for thermal units only. - However, we control for the dynamic incentives of hydroelectric units in the estimation process. - We use observed bidding data to recover marginal as well as start-up and water opportunity costs for thermal and hydro units. - In particular, we estimate the structural parameters of the marginal cost function of thermal units:

-$$\boldsymbol{\theta}i = \{\alpha_i, \gamma_i, \lambda_i\}. \tag{15}$$
+$$\boldsymbol{\theta}{i} = \{ \gamma{i1}, \gamma{i2}, \gamma{i3} \}. \tag{15}$$

-• We use the empirical moments implied by the optimality conditions of the bidding game defined by equations (10) and (14).
+• We use the empirical moments implied by the optimality conditions of the bidding game defined by equation (10).

-Estimation Estimation
+Estimation

-- Parameters are estimated by the Generalized Method of Moments (GMM). - The first step is to estimate marginal costs and water opportunity costs from equation (10). - Then, given estimates for {γ_i, λ_i}, we proceed to estimate the start-up cost parameters from equation (14). - To estimate the firm's beliefs we adapt the bootstrapping procedure standard in the auction literature (Hortacsu & McAdams, 2010; Kastl, 2011; Reguant, 2014). - To separately estimate marginal production costs and water opportunity costs for hydro generators we adapt the identification strategy proposed by Martin (2015). - The derivative terms are approximated using the smoothing method proposed by Wolak (2007).
+- Parameters are estimated by the Generalized Method of Moments (GMM). - The first step is to estimate marginal costs and water opportunity costs from equation (10). - Then, given estimates for $\theta_i$ , we proceed to estimate the start-up cost parameters from equation (14). - To estimate the firm's beliefs we adapt the bootstrapping procedure standard in the auction literature (Hortacsu & McAdams, 2010; Kastl, 2011; Reguant, 2014). - To control for the water opportunity costs for hydro generators we adapt the identification strategy proposed by Martin (2015). - The derivative terms are approximated using the smoothing method proposed by Wolak (2007).